Strube Sugar Beet Biotechnology

 Strube have been at the fore of this biotechnological revolution for many years now.
 Our biotechnology laboratories and their associated greenhouses – located at our Schlanstedt site in central Germany – are a hive of biotechnological endeavour.
 There we select phenotype and marker-supported sugar beet plants after exposing them to pathogens under standardized conditions.
 We also produce double haploid wheat lines using further crossings (wheat x corn) and embryo rescue techniques.

-The result of our painstaking research is a stream of new, ever-improving sugar beet varieties such as Landon, Degas, Haydn and Pasteur: sugar beet varieties whose yields, sugar concentrations and resistance to diseases all make for more profitable sugar beet farming for you.
+The result of our painstaking research is a stream of new, ever-improving sugar beet varieties such as Degas, Haydn and Gauguin: sugar beet varieties whose yields, sugar concentrations and resistance to diseases all make for more profitable sugar beet farming for you.

 Find Out More About Strube Sugar Beet Biotechnology

 If you would like to know more about Strube biotechnology, or any other aspect of Strube’s sugar beet researches, then please do not hesitate to contact the Strube UK team.
 Alternatively you can contact us by calling Richard at our Fakenham office on (01328) 851572 or by emailing him here.

 © Copyright 20018 Strube GmbH & Co.KG